 Focus on driving economic growth

-Rather than introducing tax increases, the Budget focused on increasing spending in areas that will drive economic growth.
+The chancellor expects the economy to reach pre-Covid levels by 2022.
+Rather than introducing tax increases, the Budget focused on increasing spend in areas that will drive economic growth.

 Planned rise on fuel duty cancelled